reiryuki/Nokia-OZO-Audio-Capture-Redmi-K40-Magisk-Module/README.md

 - If you don't do above, issues will be closed immediately

 ## Tested on
-- Android 13 AOSP ROM
+- Android 13 AOSP ROM & CrDroid ROM

 ## Credits and contributors
 - https://t.me/viperatmos